hengjia/hengjia.github.io/about/index.md

 ![Example of ARTGAN](../images/ARTGAN/ARTGAN_example.jpg)

-When I was an undergraduate, one of my research projects is a JAVA code autocompletion based on machine learning algorithms and visualization through editor ATOM.
-Its final goal is trying to develop a system which can write the code itself!
+When I was an undergraduate, one of my research projects was a JAVA code autocompletion based on machine learning algorithms and visualization through editor ATOM.
+Its final goal was trying to develop a system which could write the code itself!

 Also, my team and I developed a gesture recognition system under complicated background with an accuracy of 100% and response time of 60 milliseconds per frame for [Panasonic](<https://na.panasonic.com/us/>).
-We use the gesture as game input to prove that it's robust and fast.
+We used the gesture as game input to prove that it's robust and fast.

 ![Demo of Gesture Recogition System](../images/gesture_recognition/demo.jpg)